 A general linear model can be non-hierarchical, unless it contains a random factor.
 Generally, you can remove lower order terms if they are insignificant, unless subject area knowledge suggests that you include them.
 Models that contain too many terms can be relatively imprecise and can reduce the ability to predict the values of new observations.

 Consider the following tips:

 - Fit a hierarchical model first.
 You can remove insignificant terms later.

-- If you standardize your predictors, fit a hierarchical model to produce an equation in uncoded (or natural) units.
+- If you standardize your covariates, fit a hierarchical model to produce an equation in uncoded (or natural) units.

 - If your model contains categorical variables, the results are easier to interpret if the categorical terms, at least, are hierarchical.

 - Would you like Minitab to make your model hierarchical?

 - Specify whether Minitab adds terms to the model.